Join Us

 Surface Mount LEDs (SMD)

-High Power LEDs come as bare emitters (as seen in Fig. 1) or are mounted to a Metal Core Printed Circuit Board (MCPCB).
-The boards are insulated and contain conductive tracks for easy circuit connections.
-Our 20mm 1-Up and 3-Up starboard designs are the best sellers.
-We also offer QuadPod&#;s which can hold 4 high-power LEDs on a board slightly larger than the 20mm stars (see Fig. 2).
-All our high-power LED options can be built on a linear design as well.
-The LuxStrip can house 6 LEDs per foot and is easily connected up to 10 feet long.
+High-Power LEDs can be available as bare emitters (as illustrated in Figure 1) or mounted to a Metal Core Printed Circuit Board (MCPCB).
+These boards are insulated and equipped with conductive tracks to ease circuit connectivity.
+Our 20mm 1-Up and 3-Up starboard configurations are among our bestsellers.
+Moreover, we also provide QuadPods, which accommodate four high-power LEDs on a board slightly larger than the standard 20mm stars (as shown in Figure 2).
+Our high-power LED options can even be built in linear designs.
+The LuxStrip can hold six LEDs per foot and can be connected up to 10 feet long.

 White LEDs